-While the algebraic formulation of DAGMA's $h(W)$ in \ref{eq:AcyclicityConstraintDAGMA} does not have a lot in common with NoTears' acyclicity constraint in \ref{eq:ContOptNoTears}, it is worth noting the direct dependency between the trace matrix exponential and the eigenvalues $\alpha$ of an adjacency matrix, i.e., $\textrm{tr}(W^k)=\sum^{d}_{i=1}\alpha^{k}_{i}$.
-For a cycle-free graphical structure, the eigenvalues of which are all equal to zero, \shortciteA{DAGMA} show that $\textrm{det}(s\textit{\textbf{I}}\minus W\cdot W)=s^d$.
+While the algebraic formulation of DAGMA's $h(W)$ in \ref{eq:AcyclicityConstraintDAGMA} does not have much in common with NoTears' acyclicity constraint in \ref{eq:ContOptNoTears}, it is worth noting the direct dependency between the trace matrix exponential and the eigenvalues $\alpha$ of an adjacency matrix, i.e., $\textrm{tr}(W^k)=\sum^{d}_{i=1}\alpha^{k}_{i}$.
+For a cycle-free graphical structure, the eigenvalues of which are all equal to zero, \citet{DAGMA} show that $\textrm{det}(s\textit{\textbf{I}}\minus W\cdot W)=s^d$.
 For this reason, the domain of DAGMA's $h(W)$ is defined to the set of M-Matrices, which in general have the form $s\cdot \textit{\textbf{I}}\minus A$, where $A$ is a non-negative adjacency matrix, and $s$ is a scalar taking values higher than the spectral radius of $A$.
 This determines feasible options for $s$ used during the structure learning process with DAGMA.
 The constraint optimization problem within M-Matrices is guaranteed to return a \ac{DAG}, since the set of M-Matrices contains all feasible solutions, i.e., all \ac{DAG}s including the cycle-free matrices, which produce distributions similar to the underlying data generation model.
-DAGMA bears similarities to both GOLEM and NoTears-\ac{MLP}, as the log-determinant based acyclicity regularizer is applied to the trainable weights of a Sigmoid-based \ac{MLP}.
-While the log-determinant term in GOLEM's score function would not necessarily produce \ac{DAG}s, relating the domain of DAGMA's $h(W)$ to the set of M-Matrices makes it a proper acyclicity constraint, i.e., if DAGMA's $h(W)=0$, then the estimation is alsways expected to be cycle-free.
+DAGMA bears similarities to both GOLEM and NoTears-\ac{MLP}, as the log-determinant-based acyclicity regularizer is applied to the trainable weights of a Sigmoid-based \ac{MLP}.
+While the log-determinant term in GOLEM's score function would not necessarily produce \ac{DAG}s, relating the domain of DAGMA's $h(W)$ to the set of M-Matrices makes it a proper acyclicity constraint, i.e., if DAGMA's $h(W)=0$, then the estimation is expected to be cycle-free.
 In contrast to NoTears-\ac{MLP}, DAGMA makes use of a single set of trainable weights to produce the estimated graph.
 While the magnitude of the acyclicity regularizer is expected to gradually decrease during the causal discovery process with NoTears-\ac{MLP}, the development of DAGMA's $h(W)$ is rather expected to resemble a bell-shaped curve.
 The latter results from applying the acyclicity regularizer to very small values at the beginning of the training process, i.e., the trainable weights of a single matrix.
 The more the causal discovery progresses, the higher certain values in the estimated graph would become.
 This would be the result of discovered functional relationships between specific input and output vertices.
-Towards the end of the DAGMA’s structure recovery, the acyclicity function would return to values very close to zero, since the objective of DAGMA is constrained to produce acyclic graphs.
+Towards the end of DAGMA’s structure recovery, the acyclicity function would return to values very close to zero, since the objective of DAGMA is constrained to produce acyclic graphs.
 For more details on the expected development of DAGMA's $h(W)$ during the structure learning process, we refer the reader to Appendix \ref{sec:Appendix5}.
-In comparison to the trace-based acyclicity constraint, DAGMA's acyclicity function requires less run time to be optimized, has larger gradients, and takes nonzero values in the presence of cycles, which remain undetected by the linear and nonlinear version of NoTears.
-In this regard, we include DAGMA in our empirical analysis in order to verify on a large-scale if and to what extend DAGMA produces more accurate graphical structures than causal disocvery models, which make use of trace-based acyclicity regularizers.\\
+In comparison to the trace-based acyclicity constraint, DAGMA's acyclicity function requires less run time to be optimized, has larger gradients, and takes nonzero values in the presence of cycles, which remain undetected by the linear and nonlinear version of NoTears.\\